arbenson/ScHoLP-Tutorial/README.md

 collect_logreg_supervised_scores(enron) # scores based on logistic regression supervised method
 ```

-This should add a bunch of score files to the `prediction-output` directory.

 Since enron is a small dataset, we can afford to decompose the Simplicial PPR scores into the gradient, curl, and harmonic components: